wwywyyg/CMPE-172/Lab2/README.md

 The DataUserDemo_SC is the screenshot of the DataUserDemo function output.

 ```
-a)This function is test @data annotation.
+a)This demo is test @data annotation.

 b)Use @data is means you have add @Getter/@Setter , @ToString, @EqualsAndHashCode and @RequiredArgsConstructor annotations in the same time.
   From the output, we can see the setter and getter of each filed in the class.